hulvdan/cookier/TASKS_HULVDAN.md

 x sfx: ui: button hover small
-x smaller font for weapon and item properties in shop x brighter text colors
+x smaller font for weapon and item properties in shop x brighter text colors x fix smg life steal 100%

+* fix can't hover / click other buttons except those which are shown in the modal
 * fully rework ui to be the same as in brotato
 * luck = подкова
 * fix make work ui_item_slot_colors
-* fix smg life steal 100%
 * fix ui bugs
 * keyboard actions also trigger button sounds. don't make clicked / error sounds from buttons